 Need urgent help or advice?

-If you need urgent or emergency help, you should go to your nearest accident and emergency department.
-Further sources of advice are provided by clicking on the red 'I need help now' button at the bottom of the page.
+If you need urgent or emergency help in either your physical and/or mental health, you should go to your nearest accident and emergency department.

 You can also follow us on social media: